IuliiaKonovalova/revolutionising-finance-hackathon/README.md

 * [RESTCountriesAPI](https://restcountries.com/) - for the data fetched by the network request for Countries.
 * [AmadeusAPI](https://amadeus.com/en) - for the data fetched by the network request for travel information on cities.
 * [AmIResponive](https://ui.dev/amiresponsive) - for the responsive design photo of the web application.
+* [GitHub](https://github.com/)- for the development environment used for this project and hosting service for the README.md file.
+* [GitPod](https://www.gitpod.io/) - for the development environment used for this project.
+* [VSCode](https://code.visualstudio.com/) - for the development environment used for this project.

 ## Acknowledgements